Systemic-Labs/Perfect-Stack/README.md

 ## [More Details]
-Recommendations:
+Framework Recommendations:
 ▪ Native development: Mobile,... ▪ Flutter / Dart, the most cross-platform native SDK, covers all: native Devices, web,...
-▪ Frontend: 1.
-Svelte, best in total, great for new start or update migration strategy.
+▪ Frontend: 1.(Best) ▪ Svelte, best in total, great for new start or update migration strategy.
-▪ Frontend: 2.
-Sinuous: fast minimal framework.
-3. Mikado: Max speed in virtual-dom frameworks.
+▪ Frontend: 2.(Minimal) ▪ Sinuous: fast minimal framework. ▪ Mikado: (Minimal/Max speed) in virtual-dom frameworks.
+▪ Frontend: 3.(Job Offers): ▪ Vue, cool founder, developer/ecosystem. ▪ React/.net(Working at FB/MS company/platform)

 ▪ Backend : 1.
 Deno, a runtime built by the creator of node.js, to be greater, secure default, lighter, faster, Wasm, latest tech.
 ▪ Backend : 2.
 Sapper if you are using svelte. ......
 3. Node.js: in case you want most features, support, compatiblity,...

 ▪ Svelte framework offers:

 1. Developer Experience: less coding concentrate on your goal/concept instead of development complexity.